• Skip to primary navigation

 Tabouli is a versatile dish - add more parsley if you like.
 Green onions are also good.

-Preparing The Quinoa for Tabbouleh
+Preparing The Quinoa for Gluten Free Tabbouleh

-Cooking grains in teflon pots makes it easier not to burn the grains but on the flip side it makes it soggier and takes less water to grain ratio.
-If you find that you consistently have water left after the grain is cooked then try less liquid next time.
+If you find that you consistently have liquid left after the grain is cooked then try less liquid next time.

 Don't skip out on cooling down the quinoa.
 If it's warm it will make the ingredients wilt and release water.
 Nobody wants soggy Tabouleh.